rahulmistry33/DATA-STRUCTURES-IA/README.md

 # DATA-STRUCTURES-IA

-Project on data structures....
+Project on data structures.
-For problem definition refer the ppt and refer the final source code in the master branch Any changes...please create your branch and push.
+Problem Statement:Accept a alphanumerical string that ends with some special character and push the contents on three separate lists viz, Letters  on one list, digits on second and special characters on third one.

 Contributors:
 Rahul Mistry
 Gayatri Srinivasan